|

 Student performance

-Students are expected to do the following if they want to get a good grade at the end of the semester: Attend classes (10%): Students are expected to attend classes and sign up on the sheet of paper at the beginning of the class.
+Students are expected to do the following if they want to get a good grade at the end of the semester: Attendance and class participation (20%): Students are expected to attend classes and sign up on the sheet of paper at the beginning of the class.
 My policy of attendance is that students may miss up to 2 out of the 13 classes without any penalties.
 But once the student misses one more class the overall grade will drop one letter grade from A to B to C to D to F unless the student brings me proof of documentation from a doctor in case of illness.
 The student may fail the class if he or she misses a total of 6 classes which is almost half of the semester.
 Then, the student will need to repeat the class.
-Active participation in class (10%): Students are required to read all the material before coming to class.
+Furthermore, students are required to read all the material before coming to class.
 Be ready to actively participate in class discussions by sharing their thoughts with the professor and their classmates.
 How so?
 By asking good questions and sharing your opinions based on the reading material and your own research on the given topics.
-6 short papers (10% each paper=60%): Students are required to submit 7 short papers (2 pages minimum and 3 pages maximum) based on the assigned readings from Koller's textbook.
+2 short papers (20% each paper=a total of 40%): Students are required to submit 2 short papers (2 pages minimum and 3 pages maximum) based on the assigned readings from Koller's textbook.
 Which weakness and which strength did you find in each philosophical argument mentioned in the required chapters (see syllabus in Moodle)?
 Deadlines are important.
 Students will drop a letter grade each day it is delayed and is not submitted at the beginning of class.
-Oral Presentation (20%): Students will present orally one approved topic for research during the Exam week.
-It is mandatory to present on the chosen day.
-This counts 20% plus 10% from attendance and active participation.
-NOTE: In this seminar class there are no exams or quizzes but there are plenty of activities to learn from on how to improve your written and oral skills in English and to advance in your academic knowledge of the subject.
+2 exams (20% each exam=a total of 40%): Students will need to read the assigned readings from the book and take good notes during the lectures.
+I will use PowerPoints during my lectures and will put them in Moodle but the exam preparation comes directly from the book and the lectures.
+One exam in a form of a quiz will cover half of the material from our book and the second exam in the form of a quiz will cover the last half of the material (this second exam will be part of the final exam week after classes are over).

 Recommended literature